dahas/makeUp/README.md

-## About makeUp
+# About makeUp

-**makeUp** is a PHP framework, intended to build single page applications based on Bootstrap fast and simple.
-It is free to use.
-You can download and use **makeUp** at your own risk.
-The development is still in progress.
-If you stumble upon errors, just let me know.
+**makeUp** is a PHP framework intended to build Single Page Applications (SPAs) based on Bootstrap fast and simple.
+You can download and use **makeUp** for free at your own risk.
+If you stumble upon errors, please let me know.

-#### Minimum requirements
+## Minimum requirements

 * Git
 * NodeJS